zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/First Person Controller.md

 ![inputmap-new.gif](InputMap-new.gif)

->️ Pay close attention to the spelling and capitalisation.
+>️ [!note] Pay close attention to the spelling and capitalisation.
 These will be linked to in the script later.
-{style="info"}

 ## Mouse Look